potter0316/employee-tracker/README.md

 ## Description

 The project is an Employee Tracker.
-Using node and npm, the user creates their own Employee Tracker
+Using node and npm, the user creates their own Employee Tracker.
+The user can then pick a variety of prompts to choose what they would like to do.

 ## Table of Contents